impactorbitco/handbook-main/content/ims/policies/governance/Pro bono policy.md

 ## Scope

-This policy applies to all employees of Green Orbit Digital and covers the provision of our core professional services on a pro bono basis.
+This policy applies to all employees of Impact Orbit Creative Group and covers the provision of our core professional services on a pro bono basis.

 ## Eligibility Criteria